maartene/DungeonCrawler/docs/NOTES.md

 - ✅ Move while taking facing into account

 ## 🍅 Pomodoro 5 - gain more confidence about moving while taking facing into account
+- ✅ write enough tests to gain confidence in `toCompassDirection`